urban-plumber/urban-plumber.github.io/qanda/index.md

 ---

-> **Q:** For models without explicit urban representation, what should "**impervious_area_fraction**" be?

-**A:** Use whatever land type the model would normally apply to urban land points in a typical regional simulation (some use bare soil, some use grassland etc.).
-In the "detailed" experiment, surface albedo could be altered to match more closely with "average_albedo_at_midday".

----

 ### Spinup

 > **Q:** Is **spinup** compulsory?

-**A:** No, but highly recommended to allow soil hydrology to reach local conditions based on historical rainfall.
-If the 10-year spinup is a) not feasible, or b) not useful for your model, you may choose a shorter spinup.
-The submission checking system (modelevaluation.org) will expect a netCDF over the full simulation period (spinup+analysis).
-To use that system begin the netCDF at the beginning of "time_coverage_start" and fill with the missing float value (\_FillValue or missing_value in netCDF).
+**A:** The protocol recommends 10yr spinup to allow model soil state to equilibrate with local climate conditions, however this may not be a) useful or b) feasible for some models.
+If this is the case you may choose a reduced spinup.
+The submission checking system (on modelevaluation.org) will still expect a netCDF over the full forcing period (spinup + analysis, so for Preston starting 1993-01-01).
+If some/all spinup is not undertaken, submitted file should still begin at start of forcing, with non-simulated intervals being filled with the missing_float value (set as -9999. in the provided script).
+This will satisfy the automatic check on submission, and will record for us whether models undertook spinup.
+The primary analysis will still begin at “time_analysis_start” (2003-08-12 for Preston).

 ---